GCP Authentication in Prowler¶

 Credentials lookup order¶

-Prowler follows the same search order as Google authentication libraries:
+Prowler follows the same credential search process as Google authentication libraries, checking credentials in this order:

 GOOGLE_APPLICATION_CREDENTIALS